 The problems started when it came time to release the system overseas.
 NEC started making mistake after mistake, starting with a decision to redesign the tiny little PC Engine in favor of a case twice as large, based on the theory that Americans like things large so they should make the system bigger.
 Because of this and other delays, the renamed TurboGrafx-16 did not release in the US until the aforementioned mid 1989 date, shortly after the cheaper and in some ways more powerful Sega Genesis, a system which under its Japanese name Mega Drive had released in Japan in late 1988.
 Letting tiny Sega get ahead of them on both price and date was a big mistake, and Sega capitalized.
 They also capitalized on NEC’s choice to put “16” in their console name while the CPU is only 8-bit, resulting in the TG16 being maligned for not being “really 16-bit”.

 And then, in late 1990 in Japan and mid 1991 in the US, the Super Nintendo (Super Famicom) released, and almost immediately destroyed all comers in Japan.
 The PC Engine managed to hold on to second place, but it was a second place at like a ten-to-one margin behind the leader.
-NEC leaned heavily into often anime-focused CD software after this in order to try to hold on to some niche in a market mostly controlled by Nintendo.
-Hudson, on the other hand, gradually moved their more popular franchises such as Bonk and Bomberman to Nintendo again, while focusing more enthusiast stuff on the PCE and its successors.
-NEC and Hudson’s last system, the PC-FX was very anime FMV-focused, and failed as the market turned to 3d instead.
+In the West the SNES and Genesis split the market, while the TG16 and Turbo CD, despite surviving until 1993 and 1994 respectively, were largely forgotten.
+In Japan NEC leaned heavily into often anime-focused CD software after this in order to try to hold on to some niche in a market mostly controlled by Nintendo, and they had some success in this niche, as software continued steadily until the end of 1995, with a few releases after that.
+HuCard releases in Japan stopped in 1994, though; after that it was only CDs.
+Hudson, meanwhile, gradually moved their more popular franchises such as Bonk and Bomberman to the Super Nintendo, after a gap of several years focusing mostly on PCE, followed by other platforms after that, while focusing more anime enthusiast-focused stuff on the PCE and its successor.
+On that note, NEC and Hudson’s last system, the PC-FX, was very anime FMV-focused, and failed as the market turned to 3d instead.
 Hudson survived on making games on other formats, until being bought and later shut down by Konami.

 NEC additionally had many other models in Japan and a few in the US, including one that looks like a space shuttle, a handheld portable model we did get here, recolors of the base system which add more modern video output options, and more.
 NEC released a LOT of models of PCE hardware, both in terms of consoles, addons, and accessories.
 Trying to make sense of it all is confusing and I have made multiple articles about this before.
 Still, in terms of design stylings NEC always did a good job.
 In terms of marketing they did fine in Japan but horribly badly elsewhere, though, of course.